jiosephlee/MKS22X-ProcessingYeet/README.md

 May 12:
 - Sophie: fixed problem with living rock shaking and getting stuck on sides of screen, fixed problem with earth ball going off screen, made more earthBalls appear when you click
 - Joseph: tweaked Earthball for more user-control and aesthetics
-- Grace: made BBalls collide and bounce of each other, created a way to let user click on Earthballs to make them reappear halfway up the screen to let them bounce again
+- Grace: made BBalls collide and bounce of each other, created a way to let user click on Earthballs to make them bounce up again